| How to Ask the

 deeper.
 Ask for telephone numbers and names of the past three sellers and

+names of at least two current listings.
 Know The Companies Reputation - Ask your business associates, family

 and friends about the company or agent and listen carefully for the very first